os-threat/Stix-ORM/docs/protocols/os_threat/sub/Sighting-Hunt.md

 **Stix and TypeQL Object Type:**  `sighting-hunt`

 The Sighting object is used for connecting Observed Data objects to SDO’s, such as Indicators, Malware and Threat Actors, based on Locations.
 Observations and Sightings have different evidentiary weightings based on their type (what they are) and provenance (how they were derived).
+A Hunt is a targeted search using a hunting platform, such as Kestrel, or similar, started as a Task.
+A Hunt can result in: 1.
+Confirmation that an Alert has resulted in a negative Impact (e.g. user clicked on link, Outlook, which downloaded software and started a process), 2.
+Scope of Impact, which machines were impacted, 3.
+An Alert, since an unknown threat has been discovered.

 Weightings cannot be established as provenance data is not collected for each observation, and confidence cannot be established.
 At present, Observations and Sightings cannot be added together as evidence, as they are different in nature.
 Sighting Extensions are used to collect the provenance for each type of data source.

-A Hunt is a targeted search using a hunting platform, such as Kestrel, or similar, started as a Task.
-A Hunt can result in:

-1. Confirmation that an Alert has resulted in a negative Impact (e.g. user clicked on link, Outlook, which downloaded software and started a process) ?
-SCO’s & Impact
-2. Scope of Impact, which machines were impacted ?
-Impact
-3. An Alert, since an unknown threat has been discovered ?
-SCO

 A Hunt will result in an Event when an SCO is found, but can also result only in an Impact.
 The Python class name is SightingHunt.
 It MUST be accompanied by the extension definition with extension-definition—?0d76d6d9-16ca-43fd-bd41-4f800ba8fc43 as its extension ID.
 The Python class name is SightingEvidence.

 [Reference in Stix2.1 Standard](https://github.com/os-threat/cti-stix-common-objects/blob/main/extension-definition-specifications/incident-core/Incident%20Extension%20Suite.adoc)
 ## Stix 2.1 Properties Converted to TypeQL